-Stand Up Paddle surfing in Bali, oftentimes referred to as ‘SUP’, or simply ‘paddle boarding’, is a fun way to ride the waves.
-The best thing about it is that you don't need to ‘catch' a wave as you would in regular surfing, or go through the hassle of hand paddling and waiting up in line for the perfect swell.
-Specially designed boards allow you to stand upright firmly due to their larger size, while a long paddle allows you to cruise along at your own desired speed, even over swells.
+SUP or stand-up paddle surfing in Bali is a fun and leisurely way to enjoy the island's beautiful coasts.
+The best thing about this sport is that you don't need to ‘catch' a wave as you would in regular surfing, or go through the hassle of hand paddling and waiting for the perfect swell.
+Specially designed boards allow you to stand upright firmly, and you can use a single, long paddle to cruise along the water surface at your own desired speed.

 - Highlights Of Bali Full-Day Tour

 Where to go for stand-up paddleboarding in Bali

 One of the best places for stand-up paddleboarding in Bali is Kuta Beach.
 While it's most popular for surfing, it's also excellent for SUP thanks to rideable swells and flat waters.

 The beaches of Sanur and Nusa Dua are also great during low tide – with coastal waters cordoned by natural reef barriers, you get to enjoy flat water inside and challenging rides further out.
 Beginners should stick to flat-water cruising to avoid the corals.

 If you're up for a challenge, Bali's east-facing coasts, like Sanur, Nusa Dua and Tanjung Benoa, offers windy conditions most of the time.
 Western coasts, like Kuta and Jimbaran Bay, are more favourable for flat wave riders.